New Mexico State Road 186

 State Road 186 (NM 186) is a 1.250 mi, paved, two-lane state highway in Doña Ana County in the U.S. state of New Mexico.
 NM 186's eastern terminus is south of Chamberino at the road's junction with NM 28.
-The road's western terminus is west of Anthony at the road's junction with Levee Road FL 5872 on the eastern bank of the Rio Grande river.
+The road's western terminus is west of Anthony at the road's junction with Levee Road FL 5872 on the eastern bank of the Rio Grande.
 The road continues further east as West Ohara Road until its junction with NM 478.
 NM 186 is also known as West Ohara Road.

 Route description

 The highway begins at the junction with NM 28 south of Chamberino.
 The road heads east-northeast through pecan orchards and fields of Mesilla Valley and after approximately 0.7 miles crosses La Union Main Canal.
-At 1.05 mi NM 186 passes by Anthony Country Club, then crosses the Rio Grande river over a 482.0 ft bridge, built in 1957.
+At 1.05 mi NM 186 passes by Anthony Country Club, then crosses the Rio Grande over a 482.0 ft bridge, built in 1957.
 NM 186 reaches its eastern terminus at intersection with FL 5872 (Levee Road) right after crossing the river.